Ziad-Khattab/DBMS-Bash-Project/README.md

       - Select From Table
       - Delete From Table
       - Update Table
-      Hints:
-      - The Database will store as Directory on Current Script File
-      - The Select of Rows displayed in screen/terminal in an Accepted/Good Format
-      - Ask about columns datatypes in create table and check on them in both insert and update
-      -Ask about primary key in create table and check for it in the insert into table
-      The Bonus:
+    Bonus:
-      - Make the App to accept SQL Code or Use GUI instead of the above menu based
+      - App accepts SQL Code or Uses GUI instead of the above menu based